 Virtualbox, which originally belonged to the Oracle Corporation, is designed in a way that you can run any OS that you need on your Mac.
 Follow the steps below to install Windows on macOS:

-- Once you have VirtualBox on the Mac, open it and select in order to create a new virtual machine.
+- Open VirtualBox and click to create a new virtual machine.

-- Now you will need to enter a name for your virtual machine.
-In this case we will be installing Windows 10 for Mac, so we will type it in the name field.
+- Type a name for your virtual machine.
+Since we are installing Windows 10 for a Mac, we will type the appropriate name in this field.

 - Select memory size to allocate to the machine.
 You can leave it at the default setting if you don’t need any more or less.